ner-aim/Customer-Churn-Project/readme.md

 ---

 ## 🧩 Problem Statement
-Customer churn — the silent defection.
+Customer churn: the silent defection.
 This project identifies **which customers are likely to leave** a telecom provider using behavioral, demographic, and billing data.
 It transforms messy data into actionable insight and deploys predictive intelligence as a scalable API.